beflagrant/hotwire-debug/README.md

     <%= javascript_include_tag 'application', media: 'all' %>
 ```

+# Options

+By default the color-scheme is a Hotwire-inspired teal and yellow.
+There's an alternate color scheme available.
+Add `data-hotwire-scheme-dark` to the root element.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.